-Please read this carefully in order to understand the Department of Music admittance process.
+Please read this carefully in order to understand the School of Music admittance process.

-Students may be admitted to the Department of Music only after being admitted to Wright State University and successfully completing an audition with the appropriate Department of Music faculty.
+Students may be admitted to the School of Music only after being admitted to Wright State University and successfully completing an audition with the appropriate School of Music faculty.

 Performance time for prepared literature may be no longer than fifteen minutes.
 Questions regarding choice of repertoire should be directed to the area coordinators, listed below.